paed01/bpmn-elements/docs/TimerEventDefinition.md

 # `timeCycle`

+Default support for ISO8601 repeating interval.

-No default support for time cycles.
-The event definition will wait until canceled.
-One reason is that cycles can have different formats, e.g. ISO or cron.
+If another format is used, e.g. cron, the event definition will wait until canceled.
 There are several modules to handle time cycles and this project tries to keep the number of dependencies to a minimum.

 # Combined `timeDuration` and `timeDate`